zerodevapp/zerodev-docs/docs/introduction.md

 ## What is ZeroDev?

-ZeroDev is a developer framework for creating, using, and extending **smart wallets** powered by account abstraction (ERC-4337).
+ZeroDev is a framework for creating, using, and extending **smart wallets** powered by account abstraction (ERC-4337).

-- Create: ZeroDev integrates with all popular onboarding and authentication solutions, so that you can easily create *smart wallets* for your users, no matter they are Web2 or Web3.
+- Create: You can create both custodial and non-custodial AA wallets using ZeroDev.
+Furthermore, you can use ZeroDev with popular wallet-as-a-service (WaaS) solutions, to turn their regular wallets into AA wallets.

-- Use: ZeroDev provides SDKs and APIs for the most popular smart wallet *features*, including gas sponsoring, transaction batching, automated transactions, session keys, and more.
+- Use: ZeroDev enables powerful smart wallet *features* such as gas sponsoring, transaction batching, automated transactions, session keys, and more.

-- Extend: if our smart wallet features don't cover your needs, you can easily build custom smart wallet *plugins* using our plugin framework.
+- Extend: if our smart wallet features don't cover your needs, you can build custom smart wallet *plugins* to enable extra functionalities.

 No matter if you are building a wallet or a DApp, you can use ZeroDev to dramatically improve Web3 UX for your users.